minhtriet2k9dev-pas/F-F-support-features/README.md

 #Project code in Lazarus (1000000 like for lazarus)

 IMPORTANT
-if u want to edit it in lazarus, plz change the files's names from  "FileAndFoldeFeaturesSupport" to "FileAndFoldeSupportFeatures"
+if u want to edit these files in lazarus, plz change the files's names from  "FileAndFoldeFeaturesSupport" to "FileAndFoldeSupportFeatures"